MikeGonzaBar/GithubReleasesManager/README.md

 ### Repository Details

-- Click any repository to view its releases
+- Click any repository to view its releases (fetched live from GitHub API)
+- Releases are sorted by date (newest first)
 - Click a release version to see:
-  - **Commit Changes**: View commit history with hashes, authors, and messages
+  - **Commit Changes**: View commit history with hashes, authors, and messages (fetched from GitHub)
-  - **Available Files**: Download files (currently creates text files with download info)
+  - **Available Files**: View all release assets with file sizes and download directly from GitHub

 ### Downloading Files